Paralegal Studies Minor

 Students will know legal terminology, concepts and procedures, and will be able to draft a variety of legal documents.
 Students learn how to conduct legal research manually and online using Lexis and Westlaw (commonly used legal databases).
 They will learn about litigation support and e-discovery applications.
 Students will be better prepared for law school and gain a realistic understanding of the practice of law.
 They will be qualified for entry-level paralegal positions.

 Paralegal Studies courses are taught by legal professionals, including adjunct instructors and one full-time faculty member.
 The faculty have many years of experience in their field and in teaching for the paralegal program.
 They include practicing attorneys and a Cook County Circuit Court Judge.

-Students must have completed 60 credit hours of course work prior to enrolling in the 300-level paralegal studies minor courses.
-It is recommended that students have a 2.5 or higher grade point average prior to enrolling in the 300-level paralegal studies minor courses.
-There are no prerequisites for PARA 101.
-Students will be allowed to transfer in a maximum of six semester hours from other institutions.
+Students must complete 60 credit hours of course work prior to enrolling in the 300-level paralegal studies minor courses with the exception of PARA 301, which can be taken once students have completed the university writing requirement.
+It is recommended that students have a 2.5 or higher grade point average prior to enrolling in the Paralegal Studies minor courses.
+Students with a grade point average lower than 2.5 should contact Carrie Lausen, the Paralegal Studies Program Director, before beginning the minor.
+Students will be allowed to transfer in a maximum of six credit hours from other ABA-approved paralegal programs.
 All courses for the minor must be completed with a grade of C or better.

 |ETHICS & PROFESSIONALISM|

 |Students may choose one of the following for their final course:||3|

 |ADVANCED LITIGATION AND E-DISCOVERY|

 |CORPORATIONS AND LLC LAW|